BayanAbualhaj/Reading-notes/readingNotes.md

 * this site is about the reading assignments during the software development advance corse. here you are going to see for each cohort a table contain a link for each read, the link will lead you to the read to view it content.

+* every head line will lead you to it's own site and you can also visit it to discover the reads for each cohort **separately**.

 * ## [Code 102 - Intro to Software Development](https://bayanabualhaj.github.io/Reading-notes102/)